-In line with the Action Plan for Jobs (APJ)9, the co-educational Employment Based Postgraduate Programme is a priority for the Irish Research Council (the Council).
+In line with the Action Plan for Jobs (APJ), the co-educational Employment Based Postgraduate Programme is a priority for the Irish Research Council (the Council) and was first piloted in 2012.

-Following from a successful collaboration under the pilot scheme in 2012 and 2013, the Department of Food and the Marine (DAFM) will continue its strategic partnership with the Council for 2014.
+Following two subsequent calls in 2013 and 2014, the Department of Food and the Marine (DAFM) will continue its strategic partnership with the Council for 2015.
 This will enable the DAFM to deliver on their APJ objectives, specifically, the development of a targeted initiative to support the development of capacity in a number of areas critical to the Bio economy.

-Also following on from successful collaborations in 2013, a number of other national agencies will continue to partner with the Council and support the co-educational Employment Based Research Programme in 2014 as a mechanism to deliver on the objectives of the Government's National Research Prioritization (NRP)10.
+Also following on from previous successful collaborations, a number of other national agencies will continue to partner with the Council, and support the co-educational Employment Based Research Programme in 2015 as a mechanism to deliver on the objectives of the Government's National Research Prioritization (NRP).
 The latter NRP underpins and contributes to the delivery of the APJ through (a) the identification of 14 priority areas that are to deliver sustainable economic return through their contribution to enterprise development, employment growth, job retention and tangible improvements in quality of life and (b) the setting out of specific recommendations so as to enhance innovation capacity across the economy.

-Our Strategic Funding Partners include Sustainable Energy Ireland (SEAI), Teagasc, Science Foundation Ireland (SFI) and the Marine Institute.
-In addition, Enterprise Ireland will continue to act as a strategic promotion partner and will promote the Employment Based Postgraduate Programme to employers across the economy.
+Our Strategic Funding Partners include Sustainable Energy Ireland (SEAI), Science Foundation Ireland (SFI) and the Marine Institute.
+In addition, Enterprise Ireland will continue to act as a strategic partner promoting the Employment Based Postgraduate Programme to employers across the economy.